Managing an Inheritance

 You have lost a loved one, and now need to decide on the best use of the inheritance you have received.
 You don't need to retire but you do need a plan.

 You may wonder about taxes when hearing you will inherit money.
-While there are no taxes on inheriting money, there are some things to keep in mind.
+While there are no taxes on inheriting money in Canada, there are some things to keep in mind.

 RRSPs - Taxes owing on RRSPs or RRIFs are owed by the estate not the individual receiving the funds.
 However, if there are not enough funds in the estate, CRA can go after the individual receiving the funds for the taxes.